APG History and Background

 Defining Money Laundering: Scope and Nature of Problem

-Although estimating the amount of worldwide money laundering is problematic, the International Monetary Fund has estimated that between 2% and 5% of global GDP per year is generated annually as the proceeds of crime (in US funds that is an amount in the trillions of dollars), the largest sources of which are illicit drug manufacturing and trafficking, arms and people smuggling, corruption, fraud, extortion, kidnapping and theft.
+Although estimating the amount of worldwide money laundering is problematic, the International Monetary Fund has estimated that between 2% and 5% of global GDP per year is generated annually as the proceeds of crime (in US funds that is an amount in the trillions of dollars), the largest sources of which are illicit drug manufacturing and trafficking, arms and people smuggling, corruption, fraud, tax evasion, extortion, kidnapping and theft.
 Once those funds are dealt with in accordance with the definition below (whether entered into the financial system or concealed, disguised or otherwise transferred etc.) they are by definition laundered funds.

 Money laundering globally now presents not only a problem for criminal justice systems but also a macro-economic problem because (given the sheer volume of monies involved) it has the capacity to destabilise financial institutions and financial systems.
 Many jurisdictions and regions in the Asia-Pacific involve central banks, finance and justice departments and law enforcement agencies in their national strategies to combat money laundering.